 "What is that impulse, that irresistible force which will not let the peasant rest content with the merely useful, but drives him to seek the best proportioned and most harmonious forms that appeal to the eye by color and line, are pleasant to the touch and produce that rare sense of contentment, poise of mind and joy which characterize aesthetic enjoyment?

 Romanian pottery is still made mainly on traditional kick-wheels with simple finishing tools.
 Shapes, sizes and patterns reflect the different clays and cultures of diverse areas where are produced.
 Color glazes and decorations vary from strong geometrics, to delicate florals, animals and humans.
-There are approximately 30 pottery centers throughout the country, each with its own distinctive style, but the main areas are in Horezu in Oltenia; Miercurea-Ciuc and Corund in western Transylvania; Baia Mare near the northern border, and Radauti and Marginea in Moldavia.
+There are approximately 30 pottery centers throughout the country, each with its own distinctive style, but the main areas are in Horezu in Oltenia; Miercurea-Ciuc and Corund in eastern Transylvania; Baia Mare - NW Romania, and Radauti and Marginea in Bucovina region (NE Romania).

-Maramures is the area to see the art of woodwork.
-Homes are trimmed in elaborately carved wood, wooden gates and even fences are intricately carved.
-Historically, in this area, a family’s community status was displayed through the gate – the more elaborate, the more important the family.
-The “Merry Cemetery” of Sapanta is in this region, open all year long, at all times -- it’s worth a visit.
-Hand-carved decorations in complex patterns hold meanings beyond the purely decorative.
+Maramures region (NW Romania) is, without a doubt, the area in wich almost every household item made from wood is adorned with traditional motifs.
+Homes are made from elaborately carved wood beams, wooden gates and even fences are intricately decorated.
+Historically, in this area, a family's community status was displayed through the carvings in the wooden-gates – the more elaborate, the more important and wealthy the family.
+In the "Merry Cemetery" of Sapanta, hand-carved decorations in complex patterns hold meanings beyond the purely decorative.
 Trees of life, twisted rope, moons, stars, flowers and wolf teeth to ward off evil spirits are associated with myths and superstitions.
 They show up in furniture, spoons, ladles, walking sticks, keepsake chests and other decorative objects, sometimes embellished with paint.
 Wooden flutes and recorders are also elaborately carved.
 Most prized are the multi-piped pan flutes, which are now very rare, as few artisans know how to make them and even fewer know how to play them.

 Textile weaving is the most widespread craft in Romania, handed down from generation to generation, using distinctive family patterns along with those specific to different districts.
 Looms still are common in homes and women weave and embroider from childhood through old age.
 The predominant fibers, wool and cotton are woven into rugs, wall hangings, table covers and clothing.
 Some Romanian weavers and embroiderers still work with threads and yarns they produce themselves, but younger weavers tend to purchase their raw materials.
 They weave and embroider just about every cloth article used in their homes, from colorful linen and cotton towels to window draperies, bedspreads, rugs, wall hangings, furniture throws and clothing.
 In a village near Sibiu, part of a bride's dowry is still a tolic, used to decorate horses of those who ride from house to house issuing wedding invitations.

 Embroidery on folk costumes worn for holidays and special occasions (like weddings) follows strict regional patterns and serves also as a sort of secret language known only to people within the different regions.
-Sibiu uses graphic black and white motifs, reflecting its Saxon heritage; southern regions of Arges, Muscel, Dimbovita and Prahova use red, black maroon, yellow, gold, and silver threads, reflecting influences of the Ottoman Empire.
-Buzau uses terra cotta; Oas uses green and Moldavia uses orange and the Voronet blue made world-famous by its use on the monastery of the same name.
+In Sibiu (Transylvania) graphic black and white motifs, reflecting its Saxon heritage are used; In southern Romania red, brown, yellow, gold, and silver threads, reflect influences of the Ottoman Empire.
+Terra cotta is used in the areas at the foot of the Carpathian Mountains; Green is used in Oas land (NW Romania) while in Moldavia (NE Romania) orange and the Voronet blue are the dominant colors.
 Especially beautiful is cut embroidery on white or ecru linen and cotton, done throughout the country.

 While technically textiles, these deserve their own category, because no other textiles so dramatically reflect their regions of origin.
 As varied as different areas' attractions, so too are the rugs that are displayed on surrounding fences.
 Most are flat-weave kilims, probably introduced centuries ago by the controlling Ottoman Empire.
 Today's hand-weavers mix traditional vegetable-dyed yarns with commercial aniline-dyed yarns to produce startling accents within traditional patterns and colors.
 Rugs from Oltenia reflect nature, with flowers, trees and birds.
 Those of Moldavia have patterns of little branches repeated in rows to create a tree of life.
 Rugs from Maramures tend to have geometric shapes, resembling those from Turkey and the Caucasian mountains.